Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

 Content safety checks
 _____________________

-A major use case for checks is to ensure that the model does not answer questions that are not related to the domain.
+A major use case for checks is to ensure that the agent does not answer questions that are not related to the domain.

 .. code-block:: python